Kintyre 66

 Do I need to do the route in one day?
 How long will it take?

-No, you do not need to do the route in one day, in fact we encourage you not to for the sake of your own enjoyment and experience.
-If done in one continuous loop, it’s only 66 miles, but the joy of Kintyre is that there’s many trails, coastlines, walks, places to visit and of course stay.
-You can take as much time as you like, to spend some memorable time here and explore all 6 regions of West Kintyre, Gigha, Machrihanish & Southend, Campbeltown, East Kintyre and Tarbert & Skipness.
+No, you don't need to complete the route in one day; in fact, we encourage you not to, for the sake of your own enjoyment and experience.
+If done in one continuous loop, it’s only 66 miles, but the joy of Kintyre is that there are many trails, coastlines, walks, places to visit, and of course, stay.
+You can take as much time as you like to spend some memorable time here and explore all six regions of West Kintyre, Gigha, Machrihanish & Southend, Campbeltown, East Kintyre and Tarbert & Skipness.

 Can I drive the route in any direction?